• Home

 “The Five Laws of Chaos”

 Discussed in Chap.
 23 Sec.
-II of A Course in Miracles, these five chaotic “laws” are basically the laws or rules of the ego’s unhappy game of separation, The War Against Yourself (your true Self).
+II of A Course in Miracles, these five chaotic “laws” are basically the laws or rules of the ego’s dismal war-game of separation, The War Against Yourself (your True Self).

 They, the “laws,” are put in quotes because as Jesus says they are not real laws but are simply made up descending rungs in an illusionary ladder, where we attempt to become a ‘something else,’ other than God’s One Son.